verisence/Parking/README.md

 # EGEZA
-A music based application that gives the user all info about an artist.It also gives the user the lyrics of his songs
+This is an android app that allows the user to search for car parks in their location or in the location that they search for.

 # Contributors
 * Phil Kipkemboi(kipkemboiphil@gmail.com)